top of page

 2019

-is a short animation produced by [P]Art Collective (Neda Moridpour+ Pouya Afshar.)
-It is about Hope, a displaced character who leave their war infested home city in hope of a better life and future.
-The animation depicts their journey of migrating and relocating into an abandoned city that had once been an amusement park.
-They need to adapt to their new habitat, finding a purpose in life within this Coney Island-esque setup, fighting to maintain their personality and their characteristics.
-At the end, they face a wall, a dead end.
+A short animation produced by [P]Art Collective written and animated by Neda Moridpour and Pouya Afshar centers on Hope, a displaced character who flees their war-torn home city in search of a better life and future.
+The animation portrays their journey of migration and resettlement in an abandoned city that once thrived as an amusement park.
+In this Coney Island-esque environment, they must adapt to their new surroundings, striving to find purpose while preserving their identity and individuality.
+In the end, Hope confronts a wall, symbolizing a dead end to their journey

 News and Awards